NaeemChakera/RealEstateVOmit/README.md

 # RealEstateVOmit

-RealEstateVOmit is a real estate data scraping and exploration project focused on collecting property listings and turning them into structured, analyzable datasets.[web:46] It serves as a learning playground for web scraping, cleaning messy HTML, and turning data into usable artifacts like printable PDF reports.[web:45]
+RealEstateVOmit is a real estate data scraping and exploration project focused on collecting property listings and turning them into structured, analyzable datasets.[web:46] It serves as a learning playground for web scraping, cleaning messy HTML, and turning data into usable artifacts like printable PDF reports.

 ---